gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     mainExecutable.dependsOn tweakExecutable

-## Open issues
+### Open issues

 - Some convenience to wire this in?

-# Allow customisation of binary compilation and linking
+## Allow customisation of binary compilation and linking

+This story allows some configuration of the settings used to compile and link a given binary.

+Some initial support for settings that will be shared by all binaries of a component will also be added.

+Later stories will add more flexible and convenient support for customisation of the settings for a binary.

 - Add the following mutable properties to `NativeBinary`:
     - `outputFile`